Arm-China/Compass_NPU_Driver/Linux/samples/README.md

 - Add the library of UMD to LD_LIBRARY_PATH.

 ## 2. Only HW verifcation
-- benchmark_test: a general case run on HW board.
+- benchmark_test: a general case run on HW board, and you can bind core by enabling macro and setting core id.
 ```bash
 $ ./aipu_benchmark_test -b aipu.bin -i input0.bin -c output.bin -d ./
 ```